 - is an involved with other Liberty minded organizations such as III% and leader at People's Church

 Vice-Chair Jessica Davidson received a surprise from Marion County Elections in 2014 informing her that she had won election as a PCP for 404 in Keizer.
 It turned out that her neighbor, State Senator Kim Thatcher, and her family, had written in Jessica's name on the PCP ballot since it was otherwise blank.
 She accepted the calling and has been running strong ever since.
 In 2015, when an Alternate Delegate had to step down, MCRCC appointed Jessica to fulfill the rest of the term.
-As a Bonus Delegate to the 2015 ORP Platform Convention she led the charge to include a plank on government transparency.
+As a Bonus Delegate to the 2015 ORP Platform Convention she led the charge to include a plank on Religious Liberty.
 In the summer of 2016 she attended the Cleveland convention as an Alternate Delegate for CD 5.
 Finally, she has chaired the Events Committee for Marion County Republicans that has pulled off such successful events as the Inaugural Ball in 2017, a 2018 election season gun raffle, and the Election Night Victory Party with OFIR.

 Secretary Sandy Muncy first saw the need for political involvement beyond voting about 20 years ago while living in Tennessee.
 She founded and developed the Bradley County chapter of Tennessee Right to Life and served as its president.
 That led to a position with TRTL as Southeast Field Representative.
 She organized eight county chapters and recruited and trained leaders to educate their communities on life issues through statewide projects.
 Just prior to returning to Salem in 2010, she served on the TRTL board and its Legislative Endorsement Committee.